Ava McNaughton: Junior

+Senior

-On March 5, 2025, McNaughton was named to the roster for the United States at the 2025 IIHF Women's World Championship, where she made her senior national team debut.
+On March 5, 2025, McNaughton was named to the roster for the United States at the 2025 IIHF Women's World Championship in České Budějovice, Czechia.
+The United States won the gold medal, defeating Canada 4–3 in overtime in the championship game.

+On January 2, 2026, McNaughton was named to the U.S. roster to compete at the 2026 Winter Olympics.

 Personal life

-McNaughton was born to Robert and Gretchen McNaughton, and has an older sister, Emily.
+McNaughton was born to Gretchen and Robert McNaughton, and has an older sister, Emily.